hoodiecrow/ConsTcl/README.md

   return
 }
 ```
+##### Procedures, functions, and commands: an aside

+I use all of these terms for the subroutines in ConsTcl.
+I try to stick to procedure, because that's the standard term in R5RS (Revised5 Report on the Algorithmic Language Scheme, Scheme's standardization document).
+Still, they usually pass useful values back to the caller, so technically they're functions.
+Lastly, I'm programming in Tcl here, and the usual term for these things is `commands' in Tcl.

+And the `internal/public' distinction is probably a misnomer (an aside within an aside, here).
+What it means is that `public' procedures can be called from Lisp code being interpreted, and the others cannot.
+They are for use in the infrastructure around the interpreter, including in implementing the `public' procedures.
+Another way to put it is that procedures registered by `` reg `` are `public' and those who aren't are `internal'.

 __regmacro__ procedure

-ConsTcl has macros, i.e. syntactic forms that are rewritten to concrete--but more verbose--forms.
+ConsTcl has macros, i.e. succinct syntactic forms that are rewritten to concrete--but more verbose--forms.
 The evaluator passes macro forms to a command for expansion before they are fully processed. `` regmacro `` registers macro names in the macro list, so the evaluator knows what to expand.

 <table border=1><thead><tr><th colspan=2 align="left">regmacro (internal)</th></tr></thead><tr><td>name</td><td>a Tcl string</td></tr><tr><td><i>Returns:</i></td><td>nothing</td></tr></table>